Best bidet of 2021 | CNN Underscored

 Brondell LE89 Swash Electronic Bidet ($269.99; amazon.com or $289.99; brondell.com)

 This bidet is a solid option with a comfortable and effective stream.
-Its spray wasn’t quite as good as Toto’s and its dryer didn’t cover the wide area that the Toto’s did, but it was comfortable and in general, we really enjoyed using this bidet.
+Its spray wasn’t quite as good as Toto’s, and its dryer didn’t cover the wide area that Toto’s did, but it was comfortable, and in general, we really enjoyed using this bidet.

 Brondell LE99 Swash Electronic Bidet ($279.99; amazon.com or $309.99; brondell.com)

-The LE99 Swash from Brondell is very similar to the LE89, but instead of a side-arm control panel, you can adjust all its settings with a remote control.
-Just like the LE89, it’s a solid bidet, but could definitely use some improvements on its dryer.
+The LE99 Swash from Brondell is very similar to the LE89, but instead of a sidearm control panel, you can adjust all its settings with a remote control.
+Just like the LE89, it’s a solid bidet, but it could definitely use some improvements on its dryer.

 Brondell Swash DS275 ($379; homedepot.com or $399; brondell.com)

 The spray on the Brondell Swash DS275 wasn’t as good as that on the Toto Washlets.
-And similar to the other Brondell bidets, we didn’t think the dryer wasn’t as effective as the Toto’s.
-It does come with a massage function and a deodorizer, but we think the oscillation of the Toto C2 and Alpha JX do the job better and if you want a deodorizer, go with a Toto.
+And similar to the other Brondell bidets, we didn’t think the dryer was as effective as the Toto’s.
+It does come with a massage function and a deodorizer, but we think the oscillation of the Toto C2 and Alpha JX do the job better, and if you want a deodorizer, go with a Toto.

 Like the Alpha JX, the Alpha iX Hybrid also utilizes coil heating technology to instantly heat your water, but the iX’s wasn’t as good as it’s more full-featured sibling.
 In our testing, the temperature varied a lot and got cold during our wash.
 The spray also felt thinner and more uncomfortable than a lot of other seats we tested.

-The Bidetmega 150’s spray wasn’t nearly as comfortable as the Toto’s or the Alpha JX’s and the dryer wasn’t as effective as either of our picks either.
+The Bidetmega 150’s spray wasn’t nearly as comfortable as the Toto’s or the Alpha JX’s, and the dryer wasn’t as effective as either of our picks either.
 Plus, installing the Coway bidets was by far the hardest out of all the options we tested.
-The t-valve you use to connect your bidet to your bathroom’s water line is divided into parts, meaning you have to find the properly sized adapters to attach the bidet.
+The T-valve you use to connect your bidet to your bathroom’s water line is divided into parts, meaning you have to find the properly sized adapters to attach the bidet.
 It adds an extra, confusing step and also gives the connection more points where it could leak.

 Coway Bidetmega 200 Electric Bidet Seat for Round Toilets ($282.40, originally $449; amazon.com or $359, originally $449; coway.com)

-The Bidetmega 200 is the same as the Bidetmega 150, but instead of a side-arm, it’s got a remote control.
+The Bidetmega 200 is the same as the Bidetmega 150, but instead of a sidearm it’s got a remote control.
 Like the Bidetmega 150, it didn’t have the best stream or dryer and was more of a pain to install than other bidets.

 Luxury bidet seats